glomex/gcdt-docs/docs/03_getting_started.md

 * deploy API and manage API keys with `yugen`
 All of these things you could do for different Environments (dev, stage, prod)
 ## Infrastructure as code
 Infrastructure as Code (IaC) is a type of IT infrastructure that teams can automatically manage and provision through code, rather than using a manual process.
-Defining your infrastructure as code you will solve a lot of problems because code is:
+Through defining your infrastructure as code you will solve a lot of problems since code is:
 - portable
 - reusable
 - shareable